marthexmit/Lexical-Analyzer/README.md

-# project carried out for the formal languages ​​class, using it to build a lexical analyzer
+# Project carried out for the formal languages ​​class, using it to build a lexical analyzer